My Body Is Not My Idol—It’s a Vessel for Building a Beautiful Life

 He didn’t choose me eternally because my body was beautiful.

-He sees a beautiful body because he sees me, as a woman and a wife and a mother- that makes our life beautiful.
+He sees a beautiful body because he sees me, as a woman and a wife and a mother.

-That morning, something shifted in the way I perceive my body.
+I chose from that moment on to shift the way I perceive my body.
 I remembered I don’t need to chase a stranger’s standard—or the echo of a past self, who now feels like a stranger too.
 I am carrying the story of a life I’ve helped cultivate.
 The weight I bear is the weight of meals shared with those I love and children cared for and, mostly, seasons suffered yet survived.

 So— my body is not my idol.
 It’s not a problem to fix or a trophy to polish.